jhm-ciberman/docs_gm/README.md

 docs_gm init
 ```

+You must follow the instructions that appears on the console and then you can edit the configuration file with any text editor and re-run `docs_gm generate`.

 ## Custom templates

 You can create custom HTML templates and use them with docs_gm.
 Refer to [this page](./docs/custom_templates.md) for how to create a custom template.

+## Contribute

+I would love to see people interested in contribute to docs_gm.
+If you have some idea, or bug, you can send a Issue in the github page.

+If you want to contribute with the code, create a fork, clone it in your local computer (`git clone <REPO URL>`) and then run `npm install` to install all dependencies.

+If you use Visual Studio Code as your editor, the project will have configured some tasks to compile and build the typescript faster.

+If not, you can allways run `tsc --project . --watch` to start the typescript compiler for the current project directory in watch mode.
+(Will recompile after any change).

+Also, it's recomended that you run `tslint --project .` to lint the project.

+When you are ready, send a pull request.

+Remember that all the latest code is in the `develop` git branch.
+Never develop new features on  `master`.